 Firstly – let’s get scientific.

-Hares are generally larger than rabbits, have longer ears and larger more powerful hind legs.
+Hares are generally larger than rabbits and have longer ears and larger more powerful hind legs.
 Another difference is that the hare has black markings on the tips of its ears.

 Rabbits and hares are different from the very moment they are born.
 Baby hares are born fully aware, which is known as precocial.
-Baby hares, which are called leveret, are born with their open eyes, a full fur coat and are able to move on their own within hours of being new born.
+Baby hares, which are called leveret, are born with their open eyes, and a full fur coat and are able to move on their own within hours of being newborn.

 5 differences between Bunnies vs Hares